frosch123/Grf2Html/readme.txt

 6) Limitations:
     - BasicAction2s create hyperlinks to Action1 sets.
 They always refer to the last Action1.
       This might be wrong, if Action1s are skipped conditionally.
+    - The meanings of some varaction2 variables change during some callbacks.
+Grf2Html always prints the regular meaning.
     - The NFO code is interpreted directly from the file.
 Changes by Action6s are not taken into account.
 All bad things may happen.
     - ActionB always uses the english built-in-messages.